Rivenator101/TEJ3-Rivenator101/mini_projects/study-notes/d1-topics.md

 * **Switch** → makes decision-making easier than using multiple `if/else`.
 * **Math formulas** → perform the actual conversions.

-**Teacher-Friendly Explanation:**
-*"The program first shows a menu and asks the user what they want to convert.
+*The program first shows a menu and asks the user what they want to convertt.
 Using `switch`, it calls the appropriate function.
-Inside each function, we ask for a value, do the conversion with math formulas, and print the result using `cout`.
-This teaches us about input/output, variables, decision-making, functions, and math in C++."*
+Inside each function, we ask for a value, do the conversion with math formulass, and print the result using `cout`.
+This teaches us about input/output, variables, decision-making, functions, and math in C++.*

 ---